ArcanaFramework/arcana/docs/source/data_model.rst

 Defining a dataset via CLI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Datasets can also be defined via the CLI using the ``arcana dataset define``
+Datasets can also be defined and saved via the CLI using the ``arcana dataset define``
-command, prepending the data store nickname to the project ID separated by '//'
+command.
+The store the dataset belongs to is prepended to the project ID
+separated by '//', e.g.

 .. code-block:: bash